Otorohanga to Ohakune

 The Otorohanga Kiwi House promises that you'll see a kiwi, and that was a promise fulfilled — we saw exactly one kiwi, a Great Spotted Kiwi named Atu.
 She was in the nocturnal portion of the zoo, so photography wasn't allowed.
 But she looked a lot like this:

 Image courtesy Otorohanga Kiwi House.
-You can see more images of Atu and the other birds at the Kiwi House here.
+You can see more images of kiwis and the other animals at the Kiwi House here.

 They're odd birds, those kiwis.
-Watching Atu run around the pen with only vestigial wings, poking her beak into the soil looking for food, was quite funny.
+Watching Atu run around the pen with only vestigial wings and poking her beak into the soil looking for food was quite funny.
 Kiwis have terrible eyesight and hunt primarily by sound and smell.
-To help them with this, they have large ear holes and long beaks, and, unlike any other bird species, their nostrils are at the end of their beaks, which supposedly aids their sense of smell.
+To help them with this, they have large ear holes and long beaks.
+Unlike any other bird species, their nostrils are at the end of their beaks, which supposedly aids their sense of smell.

 Another odd thing about kiwis is the size of their eggs, which are about as big as the mother kiwi herself.
 The Kiwi House had an x-ray of a mother kiwi about to lay an egg; she was pretty much all egg.
 Later on in our trip, we saw this skeletal reconstruction that gives you an idea of how big kiwi eggs are: